BZoennchen/Pages/_posts/2024-02-03-musical-interrogation-IV.md

 Now, as emphasized by the title of their paper, the Fourier transform is probably not the important part.
 It is just a special case of how you can mix tokens.
-Important is the mixing itself which allows information to flow from one token to all the other tokens and the Fourier transform happens to be a nice why of mixing.
+Important is the mixing itself which allows information to flow from one token to all the other tokens and the Fourier transform happens to be a nice way of mixing.
-The paper indicate that it might not be so important to let the model learn how exaclty information flows around.
+The paper indicates that it might not be so important to let the model learn how exactly information flows around.
 It might be just enough if information flows at all (to all tokens).
 In other words, the exact routing might be less important than we thought.